 Some final tips in securing a good deal:

 - Be friendly.
 Sponsors frequently feed back to me that they’re only humans trying to earn a crust, so be nice.
 Demanding money off never ends well.

 - Don’t play off one Sponsor against another.
-As above, discounts are discretionary and Sponsors don’t like this kind of behaviour.
+Discounts are discretionary and Sponsors don’t like this kind of behaviour.

 - Try and stick with one or two Sponsors.
 Repeat custom is greatly valued – and rewarded.

 Because of my pro-privacy stance, I don’t track which Sponsor banners you click on, or use tracking or affiliate codes (you can verify this yourself by inspecting the page source).
 So if you use a Sponsor, please let them know that you found out about them here, thank you.

 Buying professional and wedding displays